West Orange Pivots to LaunchED

 Dual Enrollment students: Text @wovcde to 81010

-Mrs. Gordon would like you to Opt In.
-Connect Messenger allows her to send text messages to parents and the staff which is convenient for short reminders.
+Be sure to Opt In.
+Connect Messenger allows the school to send text messages to parents and the staff which is convenient for short reminders.
 In order for the school to be able to send a text message that you can receive each person must opt-in.
 To opt-in please text ANY of the following: “Y”, “YES”, “OPTIN”, “OPT IN” or “SUBSCRIBE” to 68453.

 Please support our PIEs